 Further reading:

 It starts with skin.
-The body is capable of significant adaptation.
+The body is capable of useful adaptation.
 I actively maintain some amount of exposure throughout the seasons to increase vitality and reduce vulnerability.
 A thick layer of skin can be especially useful on the hands and feet.
 I have walked great distances in bare feet carrying a load over a wide range of terrain, yet contrary to popular assumption my feet are not excessively calloused; the skin is thick and durable but it is also supple and sensitive.
-Indeed, the worst callouses I’ve seen were on feet which spent most of their time in shoes.
+Indeed, the worst callouses I've seen were on feet which spent most of their time in shoes.

 In warmer temperatures, I usually carry a long-sleeve, knit shirt and loose pants, both made of silk.
 I wear them when sleeping, for additional warmth as conditions demand, and also to provide some resistance to mosquitoes when I’m not moving much.